Easy Reuben Sliders

 - May use shredded Swiss cheese in place of the sliced Swiss cheese.

-- Recipe may be easily doubled.
+- The recipe may be easily doubled.

-- I always weigh the dough, and divide the total weight by the number of rolls that I'm making.
+- I always weigh the dough and divide the total weight by the number of rolls that I'm making.
 This dough weighed 27.27 ounces.
 Because I wanted 24 rolls, I made each piece 1.13 ounces!

 Calories: 270kcal | Carbohydrates: 19g | Protein: 10g | Fat: 16g | Saturated Fat: 7g | Cholesterol: 40mg | Sodium: 434mg | Potassium: 101mg | Fiber: 1g | Sugar: 4g | Vitamin A: 295IU | Vitamin C: 6.8mg | Calcium: 179mg | Iron: 1.5mg